AviatrixSystems/Docs/HowTos/FAQ.rst

 Yes.
 In addition to password login, DUO authentication and LDAP are supported.

+Starting from Release 4.2, SAML authentication is supported to login to the Controller console.

 Can there be read only account for operation team?
 ---------------------------------------------------